-Finding out that a son or daughter is either gay, lesbian, bisexual or transgender can be big news for a parent.
+Finding out that a child is either gay, lesbian, bisexual or transgender can be big news for a parent.
 Many parents want to be supportive, but they aren’t sure how, and they have many questions.
 The first step is to remember that your child is still the same person they were before you knew their sexual orientation or gender identity, the only difference is that you now know more about them.
 If they have shared this information with you, it’s a very big step for a person to take, and regardless of whether they told you soon after understanding this for themselves, or after some time, they have told you because they want to be able to talk openly about their life, in the same way every other child does.
-Often, parents need time to educate and inform themselves about these issues, and that’s okay (an excellent organization that helps parents of GLBT kids is called PFLAG.
+Often, parents need time to educate and inform themselves about these issues, and that’s okay (an excellent organization that helps parents of LGBT kids is called PFLAG.
 They have local chapters throughout the country, and you can learn more about them at www.pflag.org).
 But the most important thing to do is keep your lines of communication open with your child, and remind them that you love and respect them, and that you are a safe person for them to talk to.
 Just about all mainstream mental health experts now believe that someone’s sexual orientation, regardless of whether they are gay, lesbian, straight or bisexual, is something that forms in each person either before we are born, or within the very first few years of each person’s life.
 So nothing causes people to “turn” gay, just like nothing causes people to “turn” straight.
 People are whatever sexual orientation they are, often from birth.
-Being gay or straight has nothing to do with the way a child was raised, or who did or didn’t raise them.
+It can take time for a person to come to understand what their sexuality means to them.
+Being gay, lesbian, bisexual or straight has nothing to do with the way a child was raised, or who did or didn’t raise them.
 Some parents often make the mistake of thinking that if their child has not yet acted on their feelings, then they can’t really know “for sure”.
 The best analogy to put this in perspective is that if a 16 year-old boy was 100% heterosexual, nobody would think that he can’t really be sure that he's straight until he has sex with a girl.
 They would accept that he knows that he likes girls, and that he is straight.
 The same is true for a 16 year-old boy who is attracted to other boys.
 He knows his feelings, just like anybody else, and whether he has physically acted on those feelings or not, is really not relevant to understanding and accepting his sexuality.

 I think my child is gay, lesbian, bisexual or transgender and I don’t know what to do.